Things To Do In Victoria Falls

 The sights and sounds, encompassing both the cultural and natural, as well as the Victoria Falls history, are extensive.

-The attractions below showcase the top 5 things to do at the Victoria Falls during your visit.
+The attractions below showcase the top 4 things to do at Victoria Falls during your visit.

 Victoria Falls Bridge

-The Bridge is a marvel of construction for its time.
-The position it holds over the gorge provides a spectacular view of the waterfall and give you a true sense of the scale and depth of the chasm.
+The Bridge is a wonderful construction considering its position and the era in which it was built.
+The position it holds over the gorge provides a spectacular view of the waterfall and gives you a true sense of the scale and depth of the chasm.

 This bridge offers several high adrenaline adventure activities which are famous worldwide.
 The most impressive activity being the bungee jump into the gorge.